Anglo American climbs on $5.4 billion Chile stake sale

 It approached Mitsubishi afresh after Codelco said last month it planned to exercise the option in January.

 Others pointed out Anglo had secured for 24.5 percent virtually the same amount the market had expected it to achieve in a sale of 49 percent to Codelco, based on the $6.75 billion bridge loan the state-owned miner secured with Mitsui (8031.T).
-That would have valued Anglo American Sur at around $13.8 billion.
+That would have valued AAS at around $13.8 billion.

+Codelco, which last month announced the Mitsui deal and plans to buy the stake, delayed exercising the option in 2009, and was widely seen lacking financing to exercise it this time.

 Anglo has said that under the terms of the deal it could still seek to sell an additional stake in Anglo American Sur, up to the moment in which Codelco exercises the option.